FAQs

 Who are the organizers?

-The Health Autonomy Volunteer Organizing Committee (HAVOC) came together as a group of friends feeling deeply dissatisfied and alienated from working in the medical industrial complex.
+The Health Autonomy Volunteer Organizing Collective (HAVOC) came together as a group of friends feeling deeply dissatisfied and alienated from working in the medical industrial complex.
 We envisioned a convergence where we could bring together people beyond our immediate circles who might feel the same.

 Our group is majority femme, queer, and white.
 Most of us are licensed healthcare workers and come from an anarchist organizing background.
 None of us are paid for organizing these events and HAC does not have NGO status.